-Author of memoirs Mixed Blessings from a Cambridge Union – “Do get hold of this and read it.
+Author of memoirs Mixed Blessings from a Cambridge Union which has over 100 5-star reviews on Amazon including this one: “Do get hold of this and read it.
 This is the sort of book that changes who you are.
 It’s an astonishing story, beautifully told with sensitivity, humour and pace.
 Not only is it a revealing social history of British attitudes to the perceived stigmas of race and illegitimacy; it’s an intensely personal account of a remarkable woman’s realisation of the world around her and her determination to make it a better place.
 Elizabeth Anionwu is an alchemist, turning shame and prejudice into strength and service.
 Utterly inspiring.”
-Review on Amazon by Jane Robinson, author & social historian – 20th December 2017.
+5-star review on Amazon by Jane Robinson, author & social historian – 20th December 2017.

 Some media coverage

 5th July 2018 ITV News: The nurses celebrating five decades of friendship thanks to the NHS

 30 December 2016 BuzzFeed coverage of becoming a Dame in the 2017 New Year’s Honours

 28 December 2016 Excellent review of memoirs in UK Huffington Post

 2 October 2016 Nursing Standard feature: ‘An extraordinary life: Elizabeth Anionwu’

 26 October 2016 Chief Nursing Officers’ UK Outstanding Lifetime Achievement Award Nursing Times 2016 Awards interview: